 (c) Include proposed or updated customer benefit indicators and associated weighting factors related to WAC 480-100-610(4)(c) including, at a minimum, one or more customer benefit indicators associated with energy benefits, nonenergy benefits, reduction of burdens, public health, environment, reduction in cost, reduction in risk, energy security, and resiliency.
 Customer benefit indicators and weighting factors must be developed consistent with the advisory group process and public participation plan described in WAC 480-100-655.
 The utility should describe and explain any changes in customer benefit indicators or weighting factors from its most recently approved CEIP.

-(5) Specific Actions.
+(5) Specific actions.
 Each CEIP must include the specific actions the utility will take over the implementation period.
 The specific actions must meet and be consistent with the clean energy transformation standards and be based on the utility’s clean energy action plan and interim and specific targets.
 Each CEIP must present the specific actions in a tabular format that provides the following information for each specific action:

 (a) The general location, if applicable, proposed timing, and estimated cost of each specific action or remaining resource need, including whether the resource will be located in highly impacted communities, will be governed by, serve, or otherwise benefit highly impacted communities or vulnerable populations in part or in whole;